Home » Cake & Cupcakes » Gingerbread Yule Log

 4. In another bowl mix sifted flour, baking powder, ginger, cinnamon, nutmeg, cloves and salt together.
 Set aside.

-5. Gently fold egg white mixture into yolk mixture, alternating with dry ingredients.
+5. Gently fold the egg white mixture into the yolk mixture, alternating with dry ingredients.
 Make three additions of egg whites and two of dry (be sure not to stir the batter but to fold the batter, this will create a light and airy cake).

 9. Once the cake is baked and still hot, use a sharp knife around the edges to release the cake.
 Carefully turn the cake over onto the sugared tea towel.
-Peel off the parchment paper and dust the cake with powdered sugar (this is so the cake doesn’t stick to the tea towel).
+Peel off the parchment paper and dust the cake with icing sugar (this is so the cake doesn’t stick to the tea towel).

 10. Starting at one of the short edges gently roll the cake with the tea towel.
 Let the cake cool while rolled up in the tea towel.

-12. Once cake is cooled, gently unroll.
+12. Once the cake is cooled, gently unroll.
 Top the cake with half the whipping cream and spread out evenly (reserve half the cream to cover the log).

 13. Carefully and gently re-roll into a log, making sure not to press out the filling.